-Rural shopping can be tough for you if you are not used to it.
-The stores are few and far between, and the selection is usually pretty limited.
-However, there are a few things you can do to make the most of your rural shopping experiences in a rural area.
+Rural shopping can be challenging for you if you are not used to it.
+The stores are few, and the selection is usually pretty limited.
+However, there are some things you can do to make the most of your rural shopping experiences in a rural area.

 1. Make Your Shopping List—Check It Twice!